-- A. Applicants who have submitted an Intent to Apply as a DVCS may provide supervision to DVOMB applicants with the oversight of an Approved DVCS.
+- III.
+Domestic Violence Clinical Supervision Apprenticeship - A. Applicants who have an Approved Intent to Apply application as a DVCS may provide supervision to DVOMB applicants with the oversight of an Approved DVCS.
 The Approved DVCS shall review and is charged with the responsibility of all clinical supervision work performed by the applicant. - B. The Approved DVCS shall employ supervision methods aimed at assessing and developing required competencies.
-It is incumbent upon the supervisor to determine the need for additional training and supervision hours, based upon that individual's progress in attaining competency to perform such treatment.8
+It is incumbent upon the supervisor to determine the need for additional training and supervision hours, based upon that individual's progress in attaining competency to perform such treatment.10